-The Midterm will assess your understanding of the course readings up to the midpoint of the term.
-You will be asked to answer a number of short-answer questions.
-Held in-class on February 17 paper, you will be asked to describe and explain how the distribution of power works in your chosen sci-fi novel.
-Due April 14
+The Final Paper will assess your understanding of the course material from the entire term.
+In a short paper, you will be asked to describe and explain how the distribution of power works in your chosen sci-fi novel.
+April 3